North Dakota Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in North Dakota.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by North Dakota’s elected officials:

-The American Lung Association will continue to work with partners at the local level to protect local clean indoor air policies along with educating both state and local decision makers about the benefits of a higher tobacco tax and restricting access to flavored tobacco products.
+The American Lung Association will continue its work in 2025 to educate both state and local decision makers about the benefits of a higher tobacco tax on all tobacco products, including electronic delivery devices and to keep the state Clean Indoor Air Law strong.

 North Dakota Facts |